 Many epithelial cells are located in the lamina propria, forming columns with secretory cells.
 These are called gastric glands, which in turn are lined with many narrow canals, the so-called gastric pits.
 Each of these gastric pits is filled with secretion of several gastric glands before the secretion flows into the lumen of the stomach.

 The gastric glands contain three types of exocrine gland cells:

 - Foveolar cells: They secrete mucus just like the mucous cells at the surface

 - Gastric chief cell: Their main function is the secretion of pepsinogen and gastric lipase.

-The gastric juice consists of the secretions of foveolar, parietal, and gastric chief cells.
+Gastric juice consists of the secretions of foveolar, parietal, and gastric chief cells.
 They produce 2 – 3 litres of gastric juice per day.

-The G cell, an enteroendocrine cell which secretes the hormone gastrin into the blood, is also one of the gastric glands and is mainly located in the pyloric glands of the stomach antrum.
+The G cell, an enteroendocrine cell which secretes the hormone, gastrin, into the blood, is also one of the gastric glands and is mainly located in the pyloric glands of the stomach antrum.

 Three additional layers, namely the submucosa, muscularis, and serosa, lay beneath the mucosa.

 The submucosa is characterized by areolar connective tissue.

 The muscularis of the stomach is exceptional in that it has three layers of smooth muscles.
 An outer longitudinal layer, a middle circular layer, and an inner angular layer that is primarily limited to the corpus of the stomach.